Best TV deals of Black Friday 2023 that are already live

 Full array local dimming (with more than 200 local dimming zones) provide really rich contract that continuously adapts to the content being displayed.
 As a result, blacks look extra dark, whites appear extra bright and all colors are vivid and accurate.
 Because the TV runs using the Google TV OS, it can accept voice commands, or you can use the TV's remote control to quickly find whatever programming you want to watch.

-If you've been holding off on purchasing a 70-inch, 4K resolution smart TV because of price, there's no reason to wait any longer.
-Right now, Amazon is offering the popular 2022 version of the Hisense 70-inch Class A6 Series smart TV for just $400, which represents a saving of $120.
+If you've been holding off on purchasing a 65-inch, 4K resolution smart TV because of price, there's no reason to wait any longer.
+Right now, Amazon is offering the popular 2022 version of the Hisense 65-inch Class A6 Series smart TV for just $348, which represents a saving of $122.

 This TV operates using the Google TV OS and supports Dolby Vision and HDR10 when it comes to showcasing a high picture quality with beautiful and accurate colors.
 For sound, the TV supports DTS: Virtual X. In addition to being able to stream content from all of your favorite streaming services and networks, you can easily connect a cable box or game system to the TV using one of the HDMI ports.